shaliulab/idtrackerai/docs/source/how_to_install.rst

 **Option 4 (no-GUI, GPU support)**
 **********************************

-You might want to use idtracker.ai from the command line and read the pre-processing parameters from a *.json* file (see instructions to generate a *.json* file below).
-This can be useful if you have a dedicated computer for tracking multiple videos in a batch and you access it with SSH, or if your are going to install idtracker.ai in a cluster.
+You might want to use idtracker.ai from the command line and read the pre-processing parameters from a *.json* file (see instructions to generate a *.json* file in the :doc:`tracking_from_terminal` section).
+This can be useful if you have a dedicated computer for tracking multiple videos in batches and you access it with SSH, or if your are going to install idtracker.ai in a cluster.

 If the CUDA 10.0 and the cuDNN 7.6 are already installed in your computer, you only need to run the following command